Covid-19 notice: we’re open for business. You can get a free online consultation by clicking here.

 Sometimes less really is more

 This kitchen effortlessly blends into the home.
-It is clean, simple and well organised, offering a home for utensils, pots and pans, herbs, spices and food.
+It is clean, simple and well organised, offering plenty of space for utensils, pots and pans, herbs, spices and food.
 Ease of access is a priority meaning this kitchen is as practical as it is attractive.

-As with all our kitchens the units are designed and built like a piece of high quality furniture; for example, the entire 6 unit section on the window-wall is one single piece, including the dishwasher (to left of the sink) and 2 "magic" corners.
+As with all our kitchens, the units are designed and built like a piece of high quality furniture; for example, the entire six-unit section on the window wall is one single piece, including the dishwasher (to left of the sink) and two "magic" corners.
 You will not see any unsightly joints between individual units here.